 Priority products

-Each year the Minister for the Environment sets a priority list for possible product stewardship schemes.
+Each year the Minister for the Environment announces the Minister’s Priority List.
+The list names products and materials that need urgent product stewardship action.